kevoreilly/CAPEv2/docs/book/src/usage/rooter.rst

 CAPE Rooter Usage
 =================

-Using the ``CAPE Rooter`` is actually pretty easy.
-If you know how to start it, you're basically good to go.
+Using the ``CAPE Rooter`` is pretty easy.
+If you know how to start it, you're good to go.
 Even though CAPE talks with the CAPE Rooter for each analysis with a routing option other than :ref:`routing_none`, the CAPE Rooter does not keep any state or attach to any CAPE instance in particular.